TheLostLambda/thelostlambda.xyz/README.md

 get to that point, support for blogging, photo upload, and an improved interface are targets.

+## Comments
+As the purpose for this rewrite is largely didactic, all code should be extensively commented.

 ## Libraries & Stack
   - Stack
   - GHC